-Local electors, who reside in your electoral district and who fax or mail you their Application for Registration and Special Ballot (EC 78520) forms, must enclose photocopies of documentation as proof of both identity and address of ordinary residence.
+Local electors, who reside in your electoral district and who fax or mail you their Application for Registration and Special Ballot (EC 78520) forms, must enclose photocopies of the required proof of identity and address of ordinary residence.
 You must keep these photocopies with your copy of the application form for your files.
 It is not necessary to make a copy of the documents for the automation coordinator (AC).